 Wisteria is the quintessential climber for the English cottage garden.
 A well-grown Wisteria is an absolute joy in mid-late spring when the beautiful, scented pendants of flowers drape from the branches in a breathtaking display.
 But often, gardeners find these climbing plants a little daunting.
 The idea of all that pruning and training just feels far too complicated.
 It's a shame because it's not as tricky as you might think.
 In fact, Wisterias are very easy to grow.
 These long-lived twining climbers will reward you with many years of pleasure in your garden with the correct care.

 Growing Conditions and General Care

-The most important factor to consider when growing Wisteria is location.
+The most important factor to consider when growing Wisteria is the location.
 Wisteria is a twining vine that requires sturdy support and regular pruning to keep it under control.
-Open areas surrounded by lawn that can be easily mowed are ideal for growing Wisteria.
+Open areas surrounded by a lawn that can be easily mowed are ideal for growing Wisteria.

 Pruning and Training

 Even trained Wisteria vines require regular pruning; otherwise, Wisteria will quickly take over everything in its path.
 Knowing how and when to prune Wisteria is important.
-While regular pruning of new shoots throughout its growing season helps keep the vine manageable, Wisteria requires a heavy pruning in late fall or winter as well.
+While regular pruning of new shoots throughout its growing season helps keep the vine manageable, Wisteria requires heavy pruning in late fall or winter as well.
 Remove any dead wood or crowded branches and cut back the side branches to about a foot (30 cm) or so from the main trunk.
-Also remove any suckers from its base.
+Also, remove any suckers from its base.